tawmae/tawmae.github.io/dynamic_timers.md

     https://tawmae.github.io/overlays/DynamicTimers.html
     ```

 5. Go into your OBS, create a browser source and paste the URL in there.
-Set it to your canvas size.
+Set it to your canvas size. **I'd also recommend to keep `Shutdown source when not visible` unchecked as the timers only work if the browser source is active.**

    [![Picture](assets/media/notif_obs_1.png)](https://tawmae.github.io/assets/media/notif_obs_1.png)